TSX Venture Exchange Stock Maintenance Bulletins | 08.01.20 | finanzen.at

 Honoraire d'intermédiation :

-Un intermédiaire a reçu une commission en espèces totalisant 17 500 $.
+Un intermédiaire a reçu une commission en espèces totalisant 34 084,80 $ et 189 360 bons de souscription non-transférables permettant de souscrire à 189 360 actions au prix de 0,18 $ par action pour une période de 24 mois suivant la clôture du placement privé.

-La société a confirmé la clôture du placement privé dans un communiqué de presse daté du 31 décembre 2019.
+La société a confirmé la clôture du placement privé dans des communiqués de presse datés du 23 décembre 2019 et 30 décembre 2019.

 ________________________________________